-HFS 111 FITNESS & EXERCISE TESTING I H.S. unit:
+HFS 111 FITNESS & EXERCISE TESTING I

 This course introduces the student to graded exercise testing.
 Topics include various exercise testing protocols with methods for prescribing exercise programs based on exercise tolerance tests and the use of various equipment and protocols.
 Upon completion, students should be able to conduct specific exercise tests and the use of various equipment.